FNNDSC/ChAI/docs/overview.md

 # ChRIS Platform Overview
+ChRIS stands for ChRIS Research Integration Service, It is an open-source, distributed platform built to manage computation and data across diverse environments.

 **ChRIS** (ChRIS Research Integration Service) is an open-source, distributed platform built to manage computation and data across diverse environments.